Plebgate: Incident and initial aftermath

 On the evening of Wednesday 19 September 2012, at about 7:30 pm, Mitchell left the office of the Chief Whip at 9 Downing Street, the street containing the official residence of the Prime Minister (Number Ten) and Chancellor of the Exchequer (Number 11), which is under heavy security and has been gated since the 1980s.
 Mitchell, who was cycling, swore when a police officer told him to exit through the pedestrian gate rather than by the main gate.
 The official police log of the incident states that Mitchell said:

 Best you learn your fucking place.
 You don't run this fucking government ...
 You're fucking plebs.

 The log reported Mitchell as saying:

-you haven’t heard the last of this.
+you haven't heard the last of this.

 On Thursday 20 September, before the incident was publicly reported, an email was also received by John Randall, MP, the Government's Deputy Chief Whip.
 It appeared to offer independent corroboration of the version of events in the police log.
 The author stated that he was a member of the public who had been present outside the gates of Downing Street at the time, with his nephew from Hong Kong; and that the incident had been witnessed by other tourists nearby.
 This email later proved to be false, and in fact came from a police officer who had not been present.

 These allegations became known in the media as "Plebgate".
-Members of the West Midlands branch of the Police Federation of England and Wales, Shadow Home Secretary Yvette Cooper and a leader column in the Daily Telegraph called on Mitchell to resign or be sacked.
+Members of the West Midlands branch of the Police Federation of England and Wales, Shadow Home Secretary Yvette Cooper and a leader column in The Daily Telegraph called on Mitchell to resign or be sacked.

 The affair has occasionally been referred to as "Plodgate" ("plod" being British slang for a police officer).
-The Week magazine called it "Gategate", which was picked up by Business Insider, saying that this use of the -gate suffix for scandals had taken "the practice to its logical conclusion" as a "new height of absurdity".
+The Week magazine called it "Gategate", which was picked up by BBC News and Business Insider, with the latter saying that this use of the -gate suffix for scandals had taken "the practice to its logical conclusion" as a "new height of absurdity".